 Each year the Cartoonist Studio Prize will be awarded to work that exemplifies excellence in cartooning.
 The creators of two exceptional comics will be awarded $1000 each.
-In addition, this year COPIC is providing each winner with $250 of art supplies!
 Winners will be selected by Slate Book Review editor Dan Kois, the faculty and students of the Center for Cartoon Studies, and a distinguished guest judge.
-This year’s guest judge will be Christopher Butcher of the world-

 The two award categories for the Cartoonist Studio Prize are Graphic Novel of the Year and Web Comic of the Year.
-Finalists for each category will be announced the first week of February 2014.
-The two winning comics will be announced March 1, 2014.
+Finalists for each category will be announced in early February 2015.
+The two winning comics will be announced March 1, 2015.

 Eligible Graphic Novels must be written in (or translated into) English, published between January 1 and December 31 of the previous calendar year.
 Creators or publishers may submit a graphic novel for consideration by sending a physical copy of the book, along with a submission form, to: